Discover your village.

 A welcome pack for new residents, prepared by CPC, is here

-photograph by June and Tony Perry
+Sunrise over Chiselborough - photograph by June & Tony Perry

-The Skittle Alley at The Cat Head Inn, Chiselborough is re-opening on Saturday 22 March (Wed-Sun, 11-3).
-Please pop in and have a look—our stock changes regularly.
-Alongside our good antiques, grandfather clocks, and distinctive vintage mirrors, we are offering a new opportunity for local artists and craftspeople who would be interested in a month's residency this year: exhibiting work for sale, also potentially using the space as your studio and workshop.
-No commission on your sales!
+Alongside our good antiques, grandfather clocks, distinctive vintage mirrors, and beautiful locally made jewellery and woodcrafts, we are offering a new opportunity for local artists and craftspeople who would be interested in a month's residency this year: exhibiting work for sale, participating by being in the Skittle 2 short days/week during your residency, even potentially using the space as your studio and workshop.
+No commission on your sales.
 Contact Graham M: 07779 577619 E: gwheeler49@hotmail.com

-Chiselborough Creatives: Inspiring Workshops for All - We are excited to share our new annual programme of workshops and talks which will take place in Chiselborough Village Hall.
+Chiselborough Creatives: Inspiring Workshops for All - We are excited to share our annual programme of workshops and talks which take place in Chiselborough Village Hall.
 These started in October 2024, and they will run monthly and offer a wide range of creative opportunities.
 Proceeds to go towards upgrading of the Hall.
 See the Diary page all the details about upcoming talks and workshops. —Kate, Helen and Deb

 Chiselborough Yellow Book is a fascinating book about the history of village and its houses.
 The Somerset & S Avon Vernacular building research group has available additional copies of “Somerset villages, the houses, cottages and farms of Chiselborough”.
 This publication is known as the “Yellow Book” due to the colour of its cover.
 It is over 100 pages, detailing historical information about many of the houses and cottages, with floor plans and information of previous inhabitants.
 Cost £10 per copy.
 To aid logistics Fiona Wilson (Bridgestone House) is holding these copies.
 Anyone interested can contact Fiona on 07734495726, or by email or feel free to knock on the door!

-Burridge Copse: A volunteer group, led by Graham Wheeler, has created a path to make Burridge Copse more accessible.
+Burridge Copse: A volunteer group, led by Graham Wheeler, created a path to make Burridge Copse more accessible.
 Their aim was to provide improved, safe, access to the woodland for a broad range of abilities and interests within the community.
 Read all about it, including several ways to participate in future, and enjoy the photographs here.

 Pot holes: A quick way to report these is on this website.
 Locate the area on the map, or use a postcode.
 Take a photo of the damage as this helps too.
 Fill in your details and send it in.
 It works well and is quick to use.
 They automatically send the report to the right department and council.
 You can also report other things like fly tipping and blocked drains.
 You'll know when they've inspected it, as they will mark the hole with spray paint - to save everyone reporting the same one.
 Happy Reporting ! —Paul